RoHIT4Kr7/SplurgeTechfest/README.md

 ## 🎗 License

-This project is protected under the [SELECT-A-LICENSE](https://choosealicense.com/licenses) License.
-For more details, refer to the [LICENSE](https://choosealicense.com/licenses/) file.
+This project is protected under the [MIT] License.
+For more details, refer to the [MIT LICENSE](https://opensource.org/license/mit) file.

 ---

 ## 🙌 Acknowledgments

-- List any resources, contributors, inspiration, etc. here.
+- My Teammates.
+-

 ---